30-Day Money Back Guarantee

 Strain Best For Key Benefits Research Support

-Lactobacillus rhamnosus Supporting digestive comfort during antibiotics Adheres well to intestinal walls, supports immune function Extensively studied for antibiotic-associated issues
+Lactobacillus rhamnosus Supporting digestive comfort alongside antibiotic use Adheres well to intestinal walls, supports immune function Extensively studied for antibiotic-related digestive balance

 Saccharomyces boulardii Digestive support and gut barrier function Yeast-based (unaffected by antibiotics), produces beneficial compounds Strong clinical evidence for digestive health